luevano/luevano.xyz/src/blog/a/mail_server_with_postfix.md

 systemctl enable spamassassin.service
 ```

-## Wrapping up
+# Wrapping up

 We should have a working mail server by now.
-Before continuing check your journal logs (`journalctl -xe --unit={unit}`, where `{unit}` could be `spamassassin.service` for example) to see if there was any error whatsoever and try to debug it, it should be a typo somewhere (the logs are generally really descriptive) because all the settings and steps detailed here just (literally just finished doing everything on a new server as of the writing of this text) worked *(((it just werks on my machine)))*.
+Before continuing check your journal logs (`journalctl -xe --unit={unit}`, where `{unit}` could be `spamassassin.service` for example) to see if there was any error whatsoever and try to debug it, it should be a typo somewhere because all the settings and steps detailed here just worked; I literally just finished doing everything on a new server as of the writing of this text, ==it just werks on my machine==.

 Now, to actually use the mail service: first of all, you need a *normal* account (don't use root) that belongs to the `mail` group (`gpasswd -a user group` to add a user `user` to group `group`) and that has a password.

-Next, to actually login into a mail app/program/whateveryouwanttocallit, you will use the following settings, at least for `thunderdbird`(I tested in windows default mail app and you don't need a lot of settings):
+Next, to actually login into a mail app/program, you will use the following settings, at least for `thunderdbird`(I tested in windows default mail app and you don't need a lot of settings):

 - \* server: subdomain.domain (mail.luevano.xyz in my case)
 - **SMTP** port: 587